 (e) will not, without prior written notice to the Supplier, change the Customer’s name or initiate any change to any documentation registered under the PPSA.

-9.1 The Supplier warrants that all Goods and/or Services provided and suppliedby the Supplier will be in accordance with all industry standards and existing regulations and ordinances at the time of supply, and will be free from defects in materials and workmanship.
+8.1 The Supplier warrants that all Goods and/or Services provided and supplied by the Supplier in private single residential dwellings or residential premises shall be in accordance with industry standards and existing regulations and ordinances at the time of supply, and will be free from defects in materials and workmanship for a period of 36 months from the date the Goods are commissioned.
+The Supplier warrants that all Goods and/or Services provided and supplied by the Supplier in commercial or non-residential premises shall be in accordance with industry standards and existing regulations and ordinances at the time of supply, and will be free from defects in materials and workmanship for a period of twelve months from the date the Goods are commissioned.
 All claims made under the Supplier’s warranty shall be determined and accepted or rejected by the Supplier at the Supplier’s absolute discretion.

-9.3 Subject to clause 9.4 below, any defect in materials or workmanship must be notified to the Supplier in writing within 36 months of date the Goods are commissioned, and any claim not made within this period shall be conclusively deemed waived by the Customer.
+8.3 Subject to clause 8.4 below, any defect in materials or workmanship must be notified to the Supplier in writing within 36 months of the date the Goods are commissioned for residential Goods and/or Services and within twelve months of the date the Goods are commissioned for commercial Goods and/or Services, and any claim not made within this period shall be conclusively deemed waived by the Customer.

 (a) the Customer failing to properly maintain and service any Goods;

 (b) the Customer using the Goods for any purpose other than for which they were designed;